AlphaGenes/AlphaImpute-docs/AlphaImpute.rst

 CoreLengths
 """""""""""
 Gives the overall length in terms of numbers of SNPs of each core.
-The CoreLengths can never be longer than its corresponding CoreAndTailLengths.
-The total number of CoreLengths specified must equal the number specified for NumberOfPairsOfPhasingRounds (i.e. in figure 1 there are 10 rounds of phasing specified and there are 10 CoreLengths specified).
+The **CoreLengths** can never be longer than its corresponding **CoreAndTailLengths**.
+The total number of **CoreLengths** specified must equal the number specified for **NumberOfPairsOfPhasingRounds** (i.e. in figure 1 there are 10 rounds of phasing specified and there are 10 CoreLengths specified).

-The order of the CoreAndTailLengths must correspond to the order of the CoreLengths (i.e. in figure 2 the CoreAndTailLenghts 200 is for the first pair of phasing runs and corresponds to the CoreLenths 100.
+The order of the **CoreAndTailLengths** must correspond to the order of the **CoreLengths** (i.e. in figure 2 the **CoreAndTailLenghts** 200 is for the first pair of phasing runs and corresponds to the **CoreLenths** 100.

 PedigreeFreePhasing